WeirdMidas/perfd-opt/README.md

 # perfd-opt

-## Get the most out of Snapdragon's specialties, be fast and, most importantly, efficient
+## Get the most out of Snapdragon's specialties, be fast and, most importantly, efficient and conscious

 The previous [Project WIPE](https://github.com/yc9559/cpufreq-interactive-opt), automatically adjust the `interactive` parameters via simulation and heuristic optimization algorithms, and working on all mainstream devices which use `interactive` as default governor.
 The recent [WIPE v2](https://github.com/yc9559/wipe-v2), improved simulation supports more features of the kernel and focuses on rendering performance requirements, automatically adjusting the `interactive`+`HMP`+`input boost` parameters.
 However, after the EAS is merged into the mainline, the simulation difficulty of auto-tuning depends on raise.
 It is difficult to simulate the logic of the EAS scheduler.
 In addition, EAS is designed to avoid parameterization at the beginning of design, so for example, the adjustment of schedutil has no obvious effect.
 In addition, other parameters were added, such as schedtune, uclamp, and even some assistance.
 This number of parameters made everything more complex, but it opened up a lot of room for improvements in more specific areas of the UI or CPU/GPU.
 In return, the potential for error and reduced performance or even energy efficiency, creating a trade-off or scheduling deficiency.
 Furthermore, nowadays, most users don't look for optimization modules for a single purpose like playing games, etc., but rather optimizers that can be used for various purposes.
 Even users today would like to take better photos, although this is a minority.
+This means that finding a module with multiple performance modes and a focus on UX is proving difficult on the market, since creating a module that does this is challenging and complex, especially for beginner developers.

 [WIPE v2](https://github.com/yc9559/wipe-v2) focuses on meeting performance requirements when interacting with APP, while reducing non-interactive lag weights, pushing the trade-off between fluency and power saving even further.
 Now, speaking about `Perfd-opt`, we will be modifying the Boost Framework on the user's device, which must be disabled before applying optimization, is able to dynamically override parameters based on perf hint.
 The project utilizes the `Boost Framework` found on the device and extends the ability of override custom parameters.
 Currently, perfd-opt is only compatible with QTI Boost Framework, but don't worry: it's checked before being applied.
 In other words, Boost Framework configurations only occur if the device is compatible; otherwise, it focuses on sysfs optimizations.
-With boost framewoek + sysfs optimizations (or just sysfs): When there is user interaction, such as opening an app or touching/scrolling the screen, use aggressive parameters with an acceptable energy cost and within the expectations of each power mode.
+With boost framework + sysfs optimizations (or just sysfs):When there is user interaction, such as opening an app or touching/scrolling the screen, use aggressive parameters with an acceptable energy cost and within the expectations of each power mode.
 When the interaction ends, return to idle as quickly as possible.
 Follow this strategy called "Rice-to-idle".
-Also, include preliminary optimizations such as: use bw_hwmon for LLC and DDR, and unlock the maximum available GPU and Devfreq frequency, where the GPU's power will be limited according to the power mode that selects a maximum power level that is ideal for the specific mode, improvements to the WALT tracker for the purpose of improving EAS scheduling, allowing SOCs that have the full WALT solution to greatly benefit from this, use of the boost mechanisms in the HMP and EAS schedulers respectively, depending on the selected profile, a greater or lesser boost is imposed on the tasks the user is currently interacting with, this also involves the GPU, which scales aggressively according to the selected power mode, potentially allowing marginal gains of +fps in games as well as better stability in high-performance profiles, and a simple automatic selection of the best TCP algorithm based on compatibility.
-However, even with this set of adjustments, we will try run at a higher energy efficiency OPP under heavy load.
+But instead of focusing on being as quick as possible between finishing a task and entering idle mode, it focuses on using the most efficient OPP possible, striking an optimal balance between performance and energy consumption for the current demand, whether light, medium, or heavy, avoiding unnecessary resource waste.
+As a famous saying that the module follows: with more efficiency, less waste you will have for the same level of performance you traditionally have.

 Details see [the lead project](https://github.com/yc9559/sdm855-tune/commits/master) & [perfd-opt commits](https://github.com/yc9559/perfd-opt/commits/master)